Pesopes/romanetool/CUSTOM_SCENARIOS_GUIDE.md

 ### Install dependencies

-then inside the directory run
+Then, inside the directory run:

 ```bash
 npm install